hazelcast/hazelcast-jet-contrib/influxdb/README.md

 #### As a Source

-There are two APIs for querying data to be consumed by Hazelcast Jet from InfluxDb.

-##### Batch Source

-InfluxDb batch source (`InfluxDbSources.influxDb()`)  executes the query and retrieves all the results in one go.
+InfluxDb batch source (`InfluxDbSources.influxDb()`)  executes the query and emits the results as they arrive.

-Following is an example pipeline which queries from InfluxDb and logs the results.
+Following is an example pipeline which queries from InfluxDb, maps the first and second column values on the row to a tuple and logs them.

 ```java
 Pipeline p = Pipeline.create();